chipsalliance/firrtl-spec/spec.md

 - The FIRRTL Specification Contributors
 title: Specification for the FIRRTL Language
 date: \today
-# Custom options added to the customized template
-version: 1.0.0
 # Options passed to the document class
 classoption:
 - 12pt